How to Get a Great Prenatal Workout At Home in 20 Minutes or Less

 What Exercise Can a Pregnant Woman Do at Home?

 Yes, as long as the person is comfortable performing them.
 If there is any discomfort or doming of the stomach during the movement, then they should stop immediately.
-The American College of Obstetrics and Gynecology (ACOG) does not rule out any specific exercise unless it is a contact sport, hot yoga or pilates, or an exercise that may result in a fall.
+However, there are many other effective exercises that can be done to improve your core strength that are not sit-ups.
+Check out this prenatal core exercise post for some ideas.

 Yes, core exercise is encouraged during pregnancy!
 It helps support your pelvic floor to support the weight of your growing baby and is beneficial for a vaginal birth.
 Some great exercises to strengthen your core safely include diaphragmatic breathing, deadbugs, bird dogs, and adduction squeezes.